rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

 0. In a Terminal window:
 0. Create a folder to house your development projects:

-   <tt><strong>mkdir ~/gits && gits
+   <tt><strong>mkdir ~/gits && cd gits
    </strong></tt>

    PROTIP: Instead of `gits`, some use `dev` or `Sites` or `Projects` to house related software development work, separate from other folders such as "Desktop" and "Document" under your MacOS user account folder.

-0. Create a folder representing your GitHub account to house your new website (substituting "hotwilson" with your GitHub user name):
+0. Create a folder representing your GitHub account to house new websites to be created (substituting "hotwilson" with your GitHub user name):

-   <tt><strong>mkdir hotwilson && cd hotwilson
+   <tt><strong>mkdir hotwilson
    </strong></tt>

+0. Set permissions for your MacOS user to write to the new folder (subsituting your own user instead of "wilsonmar" and GitHub account name instead of "hotwilson"):

+   <tt><strong>
+   sudo chown -R wilsonmar hotwilson<br />
+   sudo chmod -R +rwx hotwilson
+   </strong></tt>

+0. Type in your password when prompted.

-0. Navigate into the containing folder for Foundation to build a new directory, such as:
+0. Navigate into the containing folder where a new directory is automatically built:

    <tt><strong>cd ~/gits/hotwilson
    </strong></tt>

    ### Get batch utility from GitHub